ankitmishra2232/HASOC-2020-competition/README.md

 # Dataset
-training and development Data initially provided by the organisers. you can check the Dataset of all of the three languages from here:- https://github.com/ankitmishra2232/HASOC-2020-competition/tree/main/Datasets
+training and development Data initially provided by the organisers. you can check in the competition TAB or Mail me :- ankitmishra.in.com@gmail.com

 # Result
 Rank were given on the basis of f1 score from 15% of the organisers privet data which isn't